LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Can have as many consumers as needed
   * Ordering is only guaranteed on FIFO Queues, not standard
   * Std queue: unlimited throughput
+  * Std queue can have multiple producers and consumers
   * FIFO queue can limit throughput (300 messages per second)
   * FIFO queue name must have a *.FIFO extension
+  * FIFO processed only once though can have multiple consumers
   * Use separate queues to provide prioritization of work
   * Temporary queues are great for high throughput request-response pattern
     * Lightweight communication channels for threads or processes